Alexandre-Herve/stream_elixir/README.md

 ```

 **StreamElixir.Activities**
 The activities module provides methods that will communicate with the API.
-The methods it provides are:
+These methods are:
 * *add/1*
 * *update/1*
 * *delete/1*

-##
+*Note: Methods for retrieving activities are provided in the Feed module.*